Lillo-S-p-a/ReinforceStrategyCreatorV2/README.md

 ## 🚀 Getting Started: Running the Dashboard

 Ready to explore?
-Here’s how to launch the dashboard:
+Here's how to launch the dashboard:

 > **💡 Quick Tip:**
 > This dashboard uses Python and requires some setup the first time.
 If you haven't already, you might need to install the project's tools using [Poetry](https://python-poetry.org/) by running `poetry install` in your terminal within the project folder.